hindu-comm/mail_stream_indology/2016/06/Devanagari_font_adeq/45__Dominik_Wujastyk.md

-​Murty (doesn't quite have the full repertoire of sandhyaksaras for Skt):​
+Murty (doesn't quite have the full repertoire of sandhyaksaras for Skt):

-​For comparison, the above using Sanskrit2003 (​with FakeStretch=1.08):
+For comparison, the above using Sanskrit2003 (with FakeStretch=1.08):

-​

-​

 -------------- next part --------------